-Thank you for choosing Saint Thomas Health for your healthcare needs.
-For your convenience, you can pay your hospital bill online by clicking on one of the hospital links below.
+Thank you for choosing Ascension Saint Thomas for your healthcare needs.
+For your convenience, you can pay your medical bill online by clicking on one of the location links below.

-Currently, only the following hospitals support online bill pay:
+Currently, only the following locations support online bill pay:

 For payments made for dates of service prior to 10/1/2017, please use the following links: